Results will appear here once we have finished processing the sale.

 Approximately 250 Cavaliers were produced in

-a handful known and is further distinguished by its close-ratio gearbox, confirmed by the
+the close-ratio gearbox, confirmed by the

 “CR” stamp on the engine casing